 This simple redirection of energy and balance slowly but surely starts to change the hot horse's mind about rushing.
-66
+Above: Justin Colquhoun at work.
+Education is foundational in achieving the behaviour you want

 It is all about making the wrong thing hard and the right thing easy.